axcochrane/bank_tech_test/README.md

 * **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

+## User Stories

+Classes
+* Balance - responsible for maintaining the current level of funds in the account.
+Methods: deposit, withdraw
+* TransactionHistory - resposible for maintaining the time and amount of previous changes in balance.
+Methods: add_transaction
+* Printer - responsible for outputting historical transactions in an easy to consume way.
+Methods: print_statement

+As a client
+So I can save my money
+I would like to be able to deposit funds into my account

+As a client
+So I can spend my money
+I would like to be able to withdraw funds from my account

+As a client
+So I can review my spending habits
+I would like to be able to see my history of transactions in a legible format

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License